rzinak/oblivion/README.md

 ```

-The name of the constructor is define inside it's class, with an annotation `@OblivionConstructorInject(name = STRING)`.
-So the name you give it here, is the same you pass to *@OblivionWire*.
+The name of the constructor is defined inside it's class, with an annotation `@OblivionConstructorInject(name = STRING)` above the constructor.
+So the name you give it there, is the same you pass to *@OblivionWire*.

 ---